Poems for All Seasons

 POEMS FOR ALL SEASONS by MaryAnn Diorio is a compilation of poems the author has written over a period of several years.
 The book includes poems in various forms, including sonnets, tetractyses, tercets, haikus, limericks, and an intriguing poetic form called the “Minute”.
 A special feature of the book is the introduction of a new poetic form that MaryAnn created called the “Diorion”–a form inspired by her husband’s family name.
 This new form alone is worth purchasing the book.Diorio’s poetry reflects the different seasons of life and offers the reader a perspective that will entertain, inspire, and transform.
 POEMS FOR ALL SEASONS will delight readers of poetry everywhere.

-This page features some of my poetry for public use.
-Please include copyright notice and all pertinent information at the end of the poem.
+The poem below may be shared.
+Please, however, include the copyright notice and all pertinent information listed at the end of the poem.
 Thank you!

 by MaryAnn Diorio

 Why black or white?
 Why look at skin?

 What would it take to stop the sin